How To Decide What Type Of Home To Buy With A Mortgage

 Multi-unit properties are homes that can have multiple living units.
 For example, a duplex is a specific kind of multi-unit home that has two units attached to each other.

 Getting a loan for these property types depends on the number of units.
-Quicken Loans only offers loans for multi-unit property types with four or fewer units.
+Rocket Mortgage only offers loans for multi-unit property types with four or fewer units.

 The Pros Of Owning A Multi-Unit Home